Maximum Agreement Linear Predictors: Confidence and Prediction Intervals

 \subsection{Computational Approaches for Standard Errors}

-The asymptotic normality for MALP is an important property of the estimated MALP that provides an approximate method for uncertainty quantification through the expression of the asymptotic variance $\sigma_\txt{MA}^2$ given in (\ref{ASYMP_NORMALITY}), which could be used for constructing confidence or prediction intervals.
-However, for general non-normal distributions, as noted earlier, the analytic derivation of an explicit expression for $\sigma_\txt{MA}^2$ could be quite involved.
-An alternative computer-intensive approach for approximating the variance of the estimated MALP is via resampling approaches such as the jackknife or bootstrap procedures; see \citet[Chapter 10]{Efro:2016}.
+The asymptotic normality is an important property of the estimated MALP that provides an approximate method for uncertainty quantification through the expression of the asymptotic variance $\sigma_\txt{MA:MVN}^2$ given in Corollary \ref{coro: under MVN, p >=1, predictor}, which could be used for constructing confidence or prediction intervals, assuming muitivariate normality. {For general non-normal joint distributions for $(Y,X)$, the asymptotic variance could be estimated by the procedures described in subsection \ref{subsec: estimating asymptotic variance}.} An alternative computer-intensive approach for approximating the variance of the estimated MALP is via resampling approaches such as the jackknife or bootstrap procedures; see \citet[Chapter 10]{Efro:2016}.
 The resulting approximate variances are reasonable alternatives to the asymptotic variance and may even be better for small-to-moderate sample sizes $n$.

-For the jackknife and bootstrap approaches, suppose we observe a random sample $\{\bs{X},\bs{Y}\}=\{(X_i,Y_i)\}_{i=1}^n$ and the estimated predictor $\hat{y}^\star(x_0)=\hat{y}^\star(x_0;\{\bs{x},\bs{y}\})$ has the form in (\ref{MULTI_CASE_MALP}).
-For the jackknife approach, we create a sample without the $j$th component $ \{ \bs{X}_\txt{(j)},\bs{Y}_\txt{(j)}\} = \{(X_1,Y_1)^{\trp},\ldots,(X_\txt{j-1},Y_\txt{j-1})^{\trp},(X_\txt{j+1},Y_\txt{j+1})^{\trp}\ldots,(X_\txt{n},Y_\txt{n})^{\trp}\}^{\trp}$.
-Then, the jackknife estimated predictor based on the observed sample can be defined $\hat{y}_{(j)}^\star\left(x_0\right) = \hat{y}^\star\left(x_0;\left\{ \bs{x}_{(j)},\bs{y}_{(j)}\right\}\right)$.
+For the jackknife and bootstrap approaches, suppose we observe a random sample $\{\bs{Y},\bs{X}\}=\{(Y_i,X_i)\}_{i=1}^n$ and the estimated predictor $\hat{y}^\star(x_0)=\hat{y}^\star(x_0;\{\bs{y},\bs{x}\})$ has the form in (\ref{EMALP}).
+For the jackknife approach, we create a sample without the $j$th component $ \{ \bs{Y}_\txt{(j)},\bs{X}_\txt{(j)}\} = \{(Y_1,X_1)^{\trp},\ldots,(Y_\txt{j-1},X_\txt{j-1})^{\trp},(Y_\txt{j+1},X_\txt{j+1})^{\trp}\ldots,(Y_\txt{n},X_\txt{n})^{\trp}\}^{\trp}$.
+Then, the jackknife estimated predictor based on the observed sample can be defined $\hat{y}_{(j)}^\star\left(x_0\right) = \hat{y}^\star\left(x_0;\left\{ \bs{y}_{(j)},\bs{x}_{(j)}\right\}\right)$.
 Lastly, we define the jackknife estimate of variance for $\hat{y}^\star\left(x_0\right)$: